Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Formulation as an TSP

-The previous examples illustrate the two types of continuity constraints, path continuity (alternately, subtour elimination constraint) and electrical continuity, which we require for a repair schedule to be valid.
-Next, we will discuss how electrical continuity constraints may be imposed.
-Modeling such constraints is dependent on the specific topology of the power distribution network.
-We show that for single-source radial distribution networks, such constraints translate to \emph{precedence relations between the set of repaired nodes}.
+Three sets of constraints affect the solution of this variant of the TSP problem: (i) a time budget constraint for each crew which guarantees that the length (i.e., the aggregate of the repair times and the travel times) of each tour does not exceed that crew's time budget or the duration of the restoration window, whichever is smaller, (ii) a subtour elimination (or path continuity) constraint for each crew which guarantees that each crew solution is ``a tour'', and (iii) electrical continuity constraints which guarantee that all nodes repaired during the $k^{\text{th}}$ restoration window can be connected to the already energized portion of the network (at the end of the $(k-1)^{\text{th}}$ restoration window.

-Consider the power distribution network shown in Figure~\ref{fig:Fig5}(a), which is the same network shown in Figure~\ref{fig:Fig1_2}(a), except arrows have been added indicating the direction of power flow.
+Electrical continuity constraints depend on the topology of the power distribution network.
+For single-source radial distribution networks, such constraints translate to \emph{precedence relations between the set of damaged nodes}.
+Consider the power distribution network shown in Figure~\ref{fig:Fig5}(a), which is the same network shown in Figure~\ref{fig:Fig1_2}(a), except that arrows have been added to indicate the direction of power flows.
 We denote this directed graph by $G^d$.
-Next, we contract the repaired/energized portion in $G^d$ into a supernode, $r$, and add an auxiliary node, $0$, connected \emph{to} node $r$, as shown in Figure~\ref{fig:Fig5}(b).
+First, we contract the repaired/energized portion in $G^d$ into a supernode, $r$, and add an auxiliary node, $0$, connected \emph{to} node $r$, as shown in Figure~\ref{fig:Fig5}(b).
 We denote this modified graph by $G_m^d$.
-Finally, we convert $G_m^d$ to its line graph representation, $L(G_m^d)$, as shown in Figure~\ref{fig:Fig5}(c).
-This directed line graph captures all the precedence relations we will require our solution to satisfy.
-For example, if node $(7,9)$ is chosen to be repaired during the current window, we will require that node $(r,7)$ be repaired first.
-Similarly, if node $(4,8)$ is chosen to be repaired during the current window, we will require that node $(r,4)$ be repaired first.
+Next, we convert $G_m^d$ to its line graph representation, $L(G_m^d)$, as shown in Figure~\ref{fig:Fig5}(c).
+This directed line graph captures all the precedence relations that the solution must satisfy.
+For example, if node $(7,9)$ is chosen to be repaired during the current window, we require that node $(r,7)$ be repaired first.
+Similarly, if node $(4,8)$ is chosen to be repaired during the current window, node $(r,4)$ must be repaired first.
 No precedence relations are required for nodes $(r,4)$, $(r,5)$, $(r,6)$, and $(r,7)$.
-It is easy to verify that if these precedence relations are enforced, the solution $(0,r) \to (r,4) \to (4,8) \to (7,9) \to (0,r)$ (which violates the electrical continuity constraint) will be rendered infeasible.
+It is easy to verify that if these precedence relations are enforced, the solution $(0,r) \to (r,4) \to (4,8) \to (7,9) \to (0,r)$, which violates the electrical continuity constraint, will be infeasible.